krtkush/LinearTimer/README.md

         app:radius="20dp"
         app:strokeWidth="3dp"/>

 Note that `"wrap_content"` for `height` and `width` is the correct argument.
-Using other values might not lead incorrect rendering of the view on different devices.
+Using other values might lead incorrect rendering of the view on different devices.

 After adding the view, here is how the View is initialized and used -